LABLabUM/LABLabUM.github.io/_pages/team/_posts/2016-09-01-researcher-staff.md

 - <b>B.S.</b>, Psychology, Shaanxi Normal University, China

 position:
-- January 2022 –Present, Assistant Professor, Centre for Cognitive and Brain Sciences, University of Macau.
+- <b>January 2022 –Present</b>, Assistant Professor, Centre for Cognitive and Brain Sciences, University of Macau.
-- August 2019 – December 2021, Assistant Director of Human Imaging, Social, Life, & Engineering Sciences Imaging Center (SLEIC), The Pennsylvania State University, USA
+- <b>August 2019 – December 2021</b>, Assistant Director of Human Imaging, Social, Life, & Engineering Sciences Imaging Center (SLEIC), The Pennsylvania State University, USA
-- August 2019 – December 2021, Assistant Research Professor, Social, Life, & Engineering Sciences Imaging Center (SLEIC), The Pennsylvania State University, USA
+- <b>August 2019 – December 2021</b>, Assistant Research Professor, Social, Life, & Engineering Sciences Imaging Center (SLEIC), The Pennsylvania State University, USA

 awards:
-- __Adele Miccio Memorial Travel Award__ to visit Dr. Yaakov Stern’s lab at Columbia University, supported by the Center for Language Science, the Pennsylvania State University, 2018.
+- <b>Adele Miccio Memorial Travel Award</b> to visit Dr. Yaakov Stern’s lab at Columbia University, supported by the Center for Language Science, the Pennsylvania State University, 2018.
-- __Kavli Summer Institute in Cognitive Neuroscience Fellowship__, to attend the summer institute on various topics of cognitive neuroscience, which was held at the University of California, Santa Barbara, 2017.
+- <b>Kavli Summer Institute in Cognitive Neuroscience Fellowship</b>, to attend the summer institute on various topics of cognitive neuroscience, which was held at the University of California, Santa Barbara, 2017.
-- __RGSO Dissertation Award__, to support dissertation research, supported by the College of Liberal Arts, the Pennsylvania State University, 2017. ($2110)
+- <b>RGSO Dissertation Award</b>, to support dissertation research, supported by the College of Liberal Arts, the Pennsylvania State University, 2017. ($2110)
-- __Academic Contribution Award__, for outstanding academic performance, supported by the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, China.
+- <b>Academic Contribution Award</b>, for outstanding academic performance, supported by the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, China.
 2012. ($250)
-- __Outstanding Academic Achievement Award__, for outstanding academic performance, supported by the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, China.2012. ($330)
+- <b>Outstanding Academic Achievement Award</b>, for outstanding academic performance, supported by the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, China.2012. ($330)
-- __Excellent Student Award__, for excellent academic achievement, awarded by Beijing Normal University, China.
+- <b>Excellent Student Award</b>, for excellent academic achievement, awarded by Beijing Normal University, China.
 2012.
-- __Major First-level Scholarship__, for outstanding academic performance, by Shaanxi Normal University, China.
+- <b>Major First-level Scholarship</b>, for outstanding academic performance, by Shaanxi Normal University, China.
 2007; 2008; 2009. ($120 dollars)
-- __Excellent Student Award__, for outstanding academic achievement and professional development, awarded by Shaanxi Normal University, China.
+- <b>Excellent Student Award</b>, for outstanding academic achievement and professional development, awarded by Shaanxi Normal University, China.
 2007; 2008.
-- __National Encouragement Scholarship for Outstanding College Students__, for excellent academic performance (i.e., top 1%), awarded by the Ministry of Education of China, 2007; 2008. ($1640)
+- <b>National Encouragement Scholarship for Outstanding College Students</b>, for excellent academic performance (i.e., top 1%), awarded by the Ministry of Education of China, 2007; 2008. ($1640)

 research_interests:
 - Cognitive abilities, such as executive function and language production, decline with age.
 Older adults typically struggle to memorize items, inhibit irrelevant information, and/or produce fluent speech.
 These age-associated declines interfere with older adults’ successful communication and social interactions.
 To help alleviate these problems, my research investigates factors that contribute to age-related declines in language production, and their neural bases, mainly from four perspectives, 1) Phonological characteristics, 2) Cognitive control demands, 3) Functional connectivity, and 4) Bilingualism.
 I use various behavioral and neuroscience methods to investigate my research questions, including Electroencephalography (EEG), and Functional Magnetic Resonance Imaging (fMRI).